lomorage/homepage/content/install-frame.md

 **If you install the latest Lomorage Raspberry Pi OS image, you should already have the lomo-frame application installed in that image.**

-Otherwise, if your OS image is before 2020-03-13 ("image_2020-03-13-lomorage-lite.zip "), or you don't use Lomorage Raspberry Pi OS image, you can run the following command to install it (assuming you have installed lomod so that you have already added "gpg.key", if not you can check [here](/installation-pi)).
+Otherwise, if your OS image is before 2020-03-13 ("image_2020-03-13-lomorage-lite.zip "), or you don't use Lomorage Raspberry Pi OS image, you can run the following command to install it (assuming you have installed Lomorage Service Application so that you have already added "gpg.key", if not you can check [here](/installation-pi)).

 ```
 sudo apt update
 sudo apt install lomo-frame
 ```

-# Setup
+# Setup lomo-frame

 **Lomorage Digital Frame is still in beta, and setup MAY need you connect keyboard to Raspberry Pi, or you can use ssh to access Raspberry Pi, sorry, we promise that you will be able to control and setup via phone APP later.**

 ## Quickstart

-If you have installed Lomorage Raspberry Pi image, and have lomo-frame installed, lomo-frame will launch on boot.
+If you have lomo-frame installed, it will launch on boot.

 At first launch, it will scan all the digital assets in "/media" directories, which means all users photo and video will be scanned, and will generate playlist in "/opt/lomorage/var/lomo-playlist.txt".

-**The rescan is schedule to run automatically on weekly basis**, so that the playlist can be updated with newly added or deleted assets.
+**The rescan is schedule to run automatically on weekly basis (00:00 on Sunday)**, so that the playlist can be updated with newly added or deleted assets.
 You can manually trigger the rescan in two ways:

 1. If you have keyboard connected with Raspberry Pi, press key "r" to rescan.